 Each regular full-time Faculty is required to be a member of at least one standing committee, and entitled to membership in all standing committees.

-All full-time members of the Department shall be requested to state their wishes for committee assignment.
-The Department Chair and regular full-time members shall then vote on each committee membership.Committee reports and recommendations may be presented directly to the Department.
+All regular full-time members of the Department shall be requested to state their wishes for committee assignment.
+The Department Chair and regular full-time members shall then vote on each committee membership.

+Following the Collective Bargaining Agreement, full-time lecturers with 15 units of teaching assignment may not be required to serve in committees, but may volunteer to serve in committees.
+Full-time lecturers who receive assigned time for service, however, may be requested to serve in committees.

+Committee reports and recommendations may be presented directly to the Department.

 The Department Chair shall be an ex officio, non-voting member of all standing committees, as described in Article III, Section 2, Item d.2.